homer0/packages/packages/personal/eslint-plugin-homer0/README.md

 #### Browser

-This extends the default rules and disable a few ones from the `import` plugin, as most of the browser code I wrote goes through transpilation, so there's no need to validate production/development dependencies.
+This extends the base rules and disables a few ones from the `import` plugin, as most of the browser code I wrote goes through transpilation, so there's no need to validate production/development dependencies.

 Name: `plugin:homer0/browser`